sevagh/xumx-sliCQ/README.md

 The offline model has to trade off speed and memory usage from the embedded Wiener-EM step, so I only use it for offline CPU inference.
 The embedded Wiener-EM filtering step from the Norbert library also introduces additional complexity (complex numbers, etc.) for ONNX exporting.

-The ONNX optimizations could be taken further with more effort and/or modifying the xumx-sliCQ-V2 code:
+The ONNX optimizations could be taken further with more effort and/or modifying the xumx-sliCQ code:
 * Improving the CUDA performance
 * Enhancing CUDA with the TensorRT provider
 * Enhancing CPU performance with the OpenVino provider